BrutPitt/fastRandomGenerator/readme.md

 It includes also a *floating point* (single/double precision) template class, as a helper/front-end to generate fast numbers in `[-1.0, 1.0]` / `[0.0, 1.0]` / `[min, max]` intervals

-The classes are declared insde the namespace `fstRnd`
+The classes are declared inside the namespace `fstRnd`

 Alternative declaration (`typedef`) are provided for simplicity/abbreviation
 ``` C++